Ramin-RX7/Shifty/docs/Principals/Variables.md

     a = 5
     b = a      // This will take a copy of `a` b += 1     // now `b` equals to 6 and `a` remains 5

+## Note about classes, functions and modules

+Beside having 2 mappings for objects and variables, there's a mapping for the ones mentioned above called `Factories Mapping` with a structure defined below.

+    Name = Mapping:
+                "type" = type
+                "data" = Mapping :
+                            // This varies for each of them
+                            // (Not implemented yet)

+No variables are allowed to be created with a name that exists in this mapping.
+If a variable has already been created with a name and then a class/function/module with the same name is declared, error will be raised.